linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 12.03.2023 (announcement Textpad)
+Just upgraded to PHP 8.0 for #Textpad and that pesky error line is finally gone! #webdev #noerrors #codinglife

+### 12.03.2023 (announcement Lime)
+- Just made the switch to PHP 8.0 for our Lime system and finally got rid of that pesky error line.
+Things are running smoother than ever before! #lime #PHP8.0 #webdev #programming

 ### 12.03.2023 (announcement Share)
 - Just upgraded our Share.ga platform to php version 8.0 and bade farewell to that unsightly error message! #webdevelopment #phpupdate #techupdate